 While it is true that loud noises can disrupt or slow down the developmental process in babies, many studies say that not all noises are harmful to the growing baby.

 Noises which are 60 to 80 decibels loud invoke a stress response in humans.
 Any noise levels higher than 80 decibels can even lead to a permanent hearing loss.
 But how loud noises can potentially be a reproductive hazard is still under study with no conclusive results as of now.
+Studies are still being conducted to find proof that exposure to loud noises during pregnancy causes teratogenicity, stillbirth, and abortion.
+A stress-induced maternal catecholamine surge mechanism can be used to study the effects of loud noises on the fetus.

 The amniotic fluid protects the baby from any noises outside the carrying mother’s body.
 This can be compared to the feeling of being underwater and how the noise from outside is cushioned.
 The baby in the pool of amniotic fluid reacts to the sound and vibrations but the sound is not carried with the same frequency through the water as it does through air.